aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 server fails.
 :::

-There are two distinct cases when failover or switchover occurs:
+There are two cases when failover or switchover occurs:

 1. Uncontrolled primary/replica disconnection
 1. Controlled switchover during rolling-forward upgrades